dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   to be the API endpoint of your Dash0 organization.
 The correct API endpoint can be copied fom https://app.dash0.com -> organization settings -> "Endpoints" -> "API".
 The correct endpoint value will always start with "https://api." and end in ".dash0.com".
 If this property is omitted, managing dashboards and check rules via the operator will not work.
+* `spec.selfMonitoring.enabled`: An opt-out for self-monitoring for the operator.
+  If enabled, the operator will collect self-monitoring telemetry and send it to the Dash0 Insights dataset of the configured Dash0 backend.
+  This setting is optional, it defaults to true.
+* `spec.nodeLevelMetricsCollectionEnabled`: If enabled, the operator will configure its OpenTelemetry collector to collect node, pod, container, and volume metrics from the Kubernetes API server on all nodes via the `kubeletstats` receiver.
+This setting is optional, it defaults to true.
+* `spec.clusterMetricsCollectionEnabled`: If enabled, the operator will configure its OpenTelemetry collector to collect cluster-level Kubernetes metrics from the Kubernetes API server via the `k8sclusterreceiver`.
+  This setting is optional, it defaults to true.

-After providing the required values, save the file and apply the resource to the Kubernetes cluster you want to monitor:
+After providing the required values (at least `endpoint` and `authorization`), save the file and apply the resource to the Kubernetes cluster you want to monitor:

 ```console
 kubectl apply -f dash0-operator-configuration.yaml